ChenXiao61/Img_augmentor/docs/userguide/mainfeatures.rst

 | .. image:: https://raw.githubusercontent.com/mdbloice/AugmentorFiles/master/UsageGuide/Corner4_s.png | .. image:: https://raw.githubusercontent.com/mdbloice/AugmentorFiles/master/UsageGuide/Corner5_s.png | .. image:: https://raw.githubusercontent.com/mdbloice/AugmentorFiles/master/UsageGuide/Corner6_s.png | .. image:: https://raw.githubusercontent.com/mdbloice/AugmentorFiles/master/UsageGuide/Corner7_s.png |
 +------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------+

+If you only wish to skew either left or right, use ``skew_left_right()``.
+To skew only forwards or backwards, use ``skew_top_bottom()``.

+The function ``skew()`` will skew your image in a random direction of the 12 directions shown above.

 Rotating
 --------

-Rotating can be performed a number of ways.
+Rotating can be performed in a number of ways.
 When rotating by modulo 90, the image is simply rotated and saved.
 To rotate by arbitrary degrees, then a crop is taken from the centre of the newly rotated image.

 Rotate functions that are available are: